Supply Chain Management

 We partnered with Social Accountability International to develop a digital platform that connects buyers with suppliers in India’s apparel sector to improve labor practices and worker conditions throughout the supply chain.
 While the platform grants suppliers making improvements access to new buyers, it also gives buyers greater visibility into their supply chains, reducing risk of labor compliance violations and ensuring they have access to ethical, reliable producers.
 The platform includes a sophisticated mechanism for monitoring production capacity, minimizing the risk that overwhelmed suppliers will turn to unauthorized subcontracting.

-Apparel I India
+Supply Chain Management I India

 Use Case Scenario: ELEVATE’s Unauthorized Subcontracting Risk Model